Putting people over politics

 — Catherine Krantz for Texas’s 4th Congressional District —

-CATHERINE KRANTZ is an award-winning Festival and Event Producer, International Entrepreneur and Publisher.
+CATHERINE KRANTZ is an award-winning International Entrepreneur and Publisher, with 20 years of experience in economic development.

 My name is Catherine Krantz and I am running for Congress because I think we can do better.
 Small towns in America are getting the short end of the stick.
 We are facing real challenges and we are so often overlooked and left out of the conversation.
 We are underfunded in almost everything: schools, roads, hospitals, and telecommunications.
 It is time to put people over politics and invest in our communities.